libp2p/go-libp2p-relay-daemon/README.md

 The daemon creates and persists an identity in the first run, using `identity` as the file to store the private key for the identity.
-You can specify the identity file path with the `-identity` option.
+You can specify the identity file path with the `-id` option.

 ### Private Swarms